Setup Wizard Step #1 - Add a new website

 All of the keywords added as brand names will be the basis of how we automatically identify the branded traffic and perform the brand/non-brand segmentation.

-Like in the example below, if you have set up "apple", "apple.com", "aple" and "aplle" as the brand keywords and their main variations, we will filter all of their long-tails (such as "aple phones", "apple.com support contact", etc.) and flag them as brands as well.
+Like in the example below, if you have set up "apple", "apple.com", "aple" and "aplle" as the brand keywords and their main variations, we will filter all of their long-tails (such as "apple.com support contact", "aple phones", etc.) and consider them brand keywords as well.

 More details on how to set your brand keywords can be found here.